shrut012/NumeriX-Tac-Toe/README.md

 Here's how the game works:

-- Players take turns to play a number (from 1 to 9) in an empty square on the board.
+- Players take alternate turns to play an unused number (from 1 to 9), starting from an empty board.
 - The goal is to be the first player to form a row, column, or diagonal where the numbers add up to 15.
 - The challenge lies in strategic thinking and planning your moves to achieve the winning condition while preventing your opponent (the AI) from winning.

 ## My Solution

-For this project, I've designed a Java interface that allows players to engage with the game.
+For this project, I've designed a basic Java interface that allows players to engage with the game.
 The key feature of this version is a unique twist on the traditional game, incorporating numbers and the goal of achieving a sum of 15 in rows, columns, or diagonals.
 The AI implementation in my solution takes random steps from the available moves, providing a fun and unpredictable experience for players.

 ## Features